Sniper12356/Chrome-Password-Stealer/README.md

 Get python https://www.python.org/downloads/
-First off, python -m venv pswdstealer
+First off, python -m venv pswdstealer then in your directory go to the /Scripts/ Folder then do start activate.bat
 Get the decrypter from https://github.com/ohyicong/decrypt-chrome-passwords do "pip install pycryptodomex && pip install pycryptodome" do "pip install pywin32 && pip install sqlite" copy and paste.